aayushhn123/Notes/AR VR- M2/COMP_Paper.markdown

 ```

 **Submission Requirements:**
-- Script screenshot showing movement + ESC logic.
+- Script screenshot showing WASD movement and ESC logic.
-- Hierarchy screenshot showing proper naming (e.g., "Player", "Ground").
+- Hierarchy screenshot showing "Player" and "Ground" with proper naming.
-- Game window screenshot showing cube movement.
+- Game window screenshot showing cube movement with WASD.

 ### Q1b: TextMeshPro Element Displaying "Ready to Move"
 **CO-4, SO-3, B.L.-3, Marks: [1*2]**

 **Steps:**
-1. In Hierarchy, right-click > UI > Canvas, name it "UICanvas".
+1. In the Hierarchy, right-click > UI > Canvas, name it "UICanvas".
-2. Add Text - TextMeshPro under UICanvas, name it "MovementText", set Position to (0, 2, 0) relative to Player.
+2. With "UICanvas" selected, right-click > UI > Text - TextMeshPro, name it "MovementText", set its Rect Transform Position to (0, 200, 0) in the Canvas (adjust as needed to appear above Player).
-3. In Inspector, set Text to "Ready to Move", Font Size to 24, Alignment to Center.
+3. In the Inspector, set "MovementText" Text to "Ready to Move", Font Size to 24, and Alignment to Center.
-4. Create a script named "TextDisplay" in the Scripts folder.
-5. Attach "TextDisplay" to UICanvas or MovementText.
+4. Ensure TextMeshPro is imported (Window > TextMeshPro > Import TMP Essential Resources if not done).
+5. In the Project window, create a "Scripts" folder if not exists, right-click > Create > C# Script, name it "TextDisplay".
+6. Open "TextDisplay.cs", replace its content with the code below, and save.
+7. Drag the "TextDisplay" script onto the "UICanvas" GameObject.
+8. In the Inspector, drag the "MovementText" GameObject to the "Text Display" field of the "TextDisplay" component.
-6. Test to ensure text appears above Player.
+9. Press Play, ensure "Ready to Move" appears above the Player.

 **Code:**
 ```csharp